Dec 06, 2021

 Chemistry is considered the easiest subject among all the three NEET subjects, and it is the most scoring as per NEET-UG toppers and experts.
 As the Chemistry section has conceptual questions as well as numerical questions, you need to prepare from NCERT first, and then completing NCERT books, you can gradually move to other reference books to practice and gain confidence in Chemistry section.
 As per the analysis of the previous year question papers, the inorganic chemistry section is generally the easiest one when compared with the other two sections and consists of theoretical questions.
 Whereas, the organic Chemistry section needs to be practised more and requires high-end revisions.

 Furthermore, you can clear your concepts and doubts from the PrepLadder's NEET-UG Chemistry educators with their engaging video lectures and unique teaching strategies.
-Have a look at the incredible teaching style of the Chemistry educator:

 Studying from a good set of books for NEET-UG Physics preparation supports students getting in-depth knowledge and provides them with extra knowledge that finally helps them score more.
 In addition, the right books have a precise explanation of Physics topics which build the fundamentals of NEET aspirants.